Unity Plugin (UP) & API

 For the purpose of this example, we will be using the following generic battle pass model.

 When balancing a battle pass, there are several factors that need to be considered.
-For a detailed description of the battle pass mechanic and how to model and balance it, please refer to the Battle Passes and how to balance them article our resident Diagram Architect, Cezar Cocias, wrote on Gamasutra.
+For a detailed description of the battle pass mechanic and how to model and balance it, please refer to the Battle Passes and how to balance them article written by Cezar Cocias, one of our resident Diagram Architects.

 In this example we will only be considering the balance between the battle pass’ duration and player level progression.